|Title:||Include Fine Grained Error Locations in Tracebacks|

 The following changes will be performed as part of the implementation of this PEP:

-- Three new C-API functions, PyCode_Addr2EndLine, PyCode_Addr2StartOffset and PyCode_Addr2EndOffset will be added that can obtain the end line, the start column offsets and the end column offset respectively given the index of a bytecode instruction.
-These functions will return 0 if the information is not available.
+will be added so the end line, the start column offsets and the end column offset can be obtained given the index of a bytecode instruction.
+This function will set the values to 0 if the information is not available.

 The internal storage, compression and encoding of the information is left as an implementation detail and can be changed at any point as long as the public API remains unchanged.